By Barbara O’Neill, Ph.D., CFP®, email@example.com.

 3. Increase Income and/or Reduce Expenses

-Have your client track current living expenses for a month or two and identify spending “leaks.”
-Your client can plug the leaks through reduced spending and earmark the newly “found” money to repay debt.
-A second option is to increase income via a second job, working overtime, or freelancing “side hustles.”
+Have your client track current living expenses for a month or two and identify spending leaks.
+Leaks can be plugged through reduced spending and the newly found money earmarked to repay debt.
+Clients can increase income via a second job, working overtime, or freelancing side hustles.
 An occasional way to raise income is through the sale of possessions online or at garage sales.

 4. PowerPay Your Debt